 Employee recognition is typically given as verbal or written praise, posts on internal or external social media, or through tangible rewards like bonuses, points that can be redeemed for gifts or gift cards, awards, or trophies.

 - Drive employee engagement

 - Boost morale

 - Raise productivity

 - Develop loyalty

 What is the difference between employee appreciation and recognition?

 The two concepts are closely related but different in one key way—the degree of formality.

 With a well-structured employee recognition program such as Culture Cloud from O.C.
-Tanner, organisations improve their ability to recognise the achievements of people who work there.
-An employee recognition program attaches goals that align with recognising the actions that are important for success.
+Tanner, organizations improve their ability to recognize the achievements of people who work there.
+An employee recognition program attaches goals that align with recognizing the actions that are important for success.

 We’ve covered some of the benefits of an employee recognition program.
 Now let’s go into more detail.